-Following up on my series of posts based on Dr Chris Bohl’s work at SEKISUI Xenotech, in this post I invite you to take a look at the work he has published, together with Dr Christopher Seib, Maciej Czerwinski, Zell Woodworth and David Buckley, Ph.D., illustrating the characterization of isolated human liver lysosomes, and validating them as test systems for in vitro assessment of catabolic stability of biologics drugs entering the cell by the endosomal–lysosomal pathway.
+Following up on my series of posts based on Dr. Chris Bohl’s work at SEKISUI Xenotech, in this post I invite you to take a look at the work he has published, together with Christopher Seib, Dr. Maciej Czerwinski, Zell Woodworth and Dr. David Buckley, illustrating the characterization of isolated human liver lysosomes, and validating them as test systems for in vitro assessment of catabolic stability of biologics drugs entering the cell by the endosomal–lysosomal pathway.

 Purified rat liver tritosomes or human lysosomes are convenient test systems for an in vitro evaluation of lysosomal stability of antibodies, linkers and small molecule drugs comprising Antibody-drug conjugates (ADC).
 Indeed evaluation of lysosomal catabolism is an integral part of the development of biologic drugs which enter the cell by fluid-phase or cell surface antigen-mediated endocytosis and can be degraded by multiple catabolic enzymes found in lysosomes.

 In the work from Dr Bohl (et al.) I am presenting here, hepatic lysosomes were isolated from fresh human liver donors according to the discontinuous density ultracentrifugation method based on Wang, et al (2012).
 Twelve individual fractions collected from the OptiPrep density gradient were characterized for acid phosphatase, cathepsin B, and cytochrome c oxidase activity in order to confirm separation of the lysosome- from the mitochondria-specific proteins.
 Acid phosphatase activity was distributed among multiple fractions while cathepsin B was higher in lighter lysosomal fractions in contrast to the heavier fractions containing more cytochrome c oxidase (Fig. 1 below).